sbmpost/AutoRaise/README.md

 **Command line usage:**

-    ./AutoRaise -delay 1 -focusDelay 0 -warpX 0.5 -warpY 0.1 -scale 2.5 -altTaskSwitcher false -ignoreApps "App1,App2" -mouseDelta 0.1
+    ./AutoRaise -pollMillis 50 -delay 1 -focusDelay 0 -warpX 0.5 -warpY 0.1 -scale 2.5 -altTaskSwitcher false -ignoreSpaceChanged false -ignoreApps "App1,App2" -mouseDelta 0.1

 *Note*: focusDelay is only supported when compiled with the "EXPERIMENTAL_FOCUS_FIRST" flag.

+  - pollMillis: How often to poll the mouse position and consider a raise/focus.
+Lower values increase responsiveness but also CPU load.
+Default = 50

-  - delay: Raise delay, specified in units of 50ms.
+  - delay: Raise delay, specified in units of pollMillis.
 Disabled if 0.
 A delay > 1 requires the mouse to stop for a moment before raising.

-  - focusDelay: Focus delay, specified in units of 50ms.
+  - focusDelay: Focus delay, specified in units of pollMillis.
 Disabled if 0.
 A delay > 1 requires the mouse to stop for a moment before focusing.

   - warpX: A Factor between 0 and 1.
 Makes the mouse jump horizontally to the activated window.
 By default disabled.